Loughton03/Threat-Hunt-CorpHealth-Traceback/README.md

 - Removal Techniques: Delete identified files and remove the yuki.tanaka2 user profile.
 - Verification: Verify no active named pipes matching msf-pipe-* exist and that the rogue account is removed from the Administrators group.
 System Patching
-- Vulnerability Identification: Lack of LAPS and unrestricted RDP access allowed the spread.
-- Patch Management: Ensure all Windows updates are applied (ironically, the malware masqueraded as KB5044273).
+- Patch Management: Ensure all Windows updates are applied.

 ## Recovery Steps